alexandre-mouysset/holbertonschool-shell/README.md

 script that displays the 10 newest files in the current directory.
 One file per line
 Sorted from the newest to the oldest

+#!/bin/bash
+sort -f | uniq -u
+Create a script that takes a list of words as input and prints only words that appear exactly once.

+Input format: One line, one word
+Output format: One line, one word
+Words should be sorted

+#!/bin/bash
+grep root /etc/passwd
+display the lines containing the pattern root from the file